jumski/clojurescript-sandbox/README.md

 1. Open web page in a web browser (or any other trick which jits the clojurescript into the app)
 1. At this point calls to Eval will work

+### `Build failure: The required namespace "cljs.user" is not available.`

+This is error that pops up after evaluating any code in vim-fireplace and it persistes for the shadow-cljs seseion until restarted, rendering shadow-cljs+fireplace combo unusable for time being, see: https://github.com/thheller/shadow-cljs/issues/667